1.2 Who am I?

 (Sarup, 1996, p.xv)

 Here Sarup suggests that he identifies more actively with being a European than a British citizen.
 To identify with a nation or group like this is to take up a collective identity.
 However, only one UK identity is offered by the passport.
 I notice that my own passport gives my place of birth, in Wales, but currently calls me a British and not a Welsh citizen.
 That Britain is a multi-ethnic, multicultural society is not acknowledged here either.
 Sarup refers to the colonial past which positions him in a particular relationship with ‘Britishness’.
 This history is not recognised in the passport.
-The British Empire, however, used to have a place, with the old blue passport which referred to ‘The United Kingdom of Great Britain and her Colonies’, but the more recent EC and the new EU passports have no place for multi-ethnicity as yet.
+The British Empire, however, used to have a place, with the old blue passport which referred to ‘The United Kingdom of Great Britain and her Colonies’, but more recent passports have no place for multi-ethnicity as yet.
 Those who hold the UK passport are grouped together as if we share one British identity.
 What we have in common is that we do not have another national identity (unless we have dual citizenship).
 We are not French or Chinese nationals.
 Identity is thus also marked by difference; that is, by indicating what we are not.

 The very fact of having a passport at all confers identity.
 Particular passports provide rights of citizenship which are denied those who do not possess a passport at all.
 The passport illustrates some of the ways in which identities are institutionally constructed, and in this case the UK state, through legislation, plays a very powerful part in defining the identities of its citizens, especially in making some identities possible and others impossible.
 In the UK, birth has to be registered in order for the child to exist officially at all.
 Birth certificates, like death certificates, require that the person be classified as female or male.
 There is no alternative or scope for negotiation.
-At present, whatever an individual does in life to change their gender identity, the death certificate has to accord with the birth certificate, which cannot be changed retrospectively.
+At present, whatever an individual does in life to change their gender identity, the death certificate has to accord with the birth certificate.
 Other examples of the official production and classification of an identity include ID cards, credit cards, membership cards, driving licences or any other sort of licence.

 Think about your own passport or any other identity card or official document.
 What does it say about you?
 Does it suggest groups with whom you share an identity and those from whom you are different?
 Does this suggest several different identities?
 What is omitted?
 What is the importance of such institutional identities?